Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 			overlapping so that the structure can be flagged as erroneous
 		"""
 ```
 Once the `adsorbate_constructor` is instanced, one of three routines can be called: `get_adsorbate_pm`, `get_adsorbate_oms`,`get_adsorbate_grid`.
-These are described below.
+These are described in the following sections.

 ## Adding Adsorbates via Molecular Symmetry
 Open metal sites (OMSs), or coordinatively unsaturated metal sites, are commonly studied for catalytic applications.
 MAI makes it possible to systematically initialize the positions of adsorbates to OMSs in MOFs for further DFT analysis by orienting the adsorbate in such a way that the symmetry of the new coordination environment is maximized.

+### get_adsorbate_pm
 The simplest method is to specify the atom index where the adsorbate should be added.
 This can be done using the `get_adsorbate_pm` function.
-This function uses Pymatgen's [`local_env`](http://pymatgen.org/_modules/pymatgen/analysis/local_env.html) features to determind the coordination environment of a given active site and then adds an adsorbate based on molecular symmetry and the degree of planarity.
+This function uses Pymatgen's [`local_env`](http://pymatgen.org/_modules/pymatgen/analysis/local_env.html) features to determine the coordination environment of a given active site and then adds an adsorbate to that site.

 ```python
 def get_adsorbate_pm(self,atoms_filepath,NN_method='vire',write_file=True,